aws-samples/aws-modernization-with-nirmata/content/3_NPM/14_Policy_Reports.md

 ![image](/images/policy_findings.png)

 4. Click on the **Scheduled Reports** button to receive the periodic email on the policy violations.
-To do so:<br>
+To do so:

    a.
 Click on the **+** symbol.
-The Schedule Email page opens.<br>
+The Schedule Email page opens.

    b.
-Select a cluster and click **Next**.<br>
+Select a cluster and click **Next**.

    c.
-Select the scope by clicking on the radio button either **Cluster** or **Namespaces**.<br>
+Select the scope by clicking on the radio button either **Cluster** or **Namespaces**.

    d.
-In the Sender field, enter the sender's email address.<br>
+In the Sender field, enter the sender's email address.

    e.
-In the Recipients field, enter the recipient's email address.<br>
+In the Recipients field, enter the recipient's email address.

    f.
-In the Subject field, enter the subject for the report.<br>
+In the Subject field, enter the subject for the report.

    g.
-In the Message field, enter the email message.<br>
+In the Message field, enter the email message.

    h.
 Click the checkbox **Schedule** and in the Schedule field, select the schedule option.
-The options available are: hourly, daily, weekly, and monthly.<br>
+The options available are: hourly, daily, weekly, and monthly.

    i.
-Select the day and time for daily and weekly schedulings and month for monthly schedulings.<br>
+Select the day and time for daily and weekly schedulings and month for monthly schedulings.

    j.
 Click **Save**.

    ![image](/images/scheduled_policy_report.png)

-{{% notice warning %}}
-The examples and sample code provided in this workshop are intended to be consumed as instructional content.
-These will help you understand how various AWS services can be architected to build a solution while demonstrating best practices along the way.
-These examples are not intended for use in production environments.
-{{% /notice %}}